biodiversitydata-se/SOS/Docs/SearchFilter.md

 ```

 ### Include underlying taxa in search
-This filter will return all bird (aves) observations.
+This filter will return observations for all belonging to birds (class Aves), taxon ID 4000104.
 ```json
 {
     "taxon" : {